SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## JavaScript

-- [block-mesh/block-mesh-monorepo](https://github.com/block-mesh/block-mesh-monorepo) - BlockMesh, is an innovative, open and secure network that allows you to easily monetize your excess bandwidth.
-Giving you a great opportunity to passively profit and participate in the frontline of AI
 - [drawdb-io/drawdb](https://github.com/drawdb-io/drawdb) - Free, simple, and intuitive online database design tool and SQL generator.
 - [xenova/transformers.js](https://github.com/xenova/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!
 - [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era